limbernie/limbernie.github.io/_posts/2018-04-23-trollcave-walkthrough.md

 |_http-title: Trollcave
 ```

-This is how the site looked like as rendered by the browser.
+This is how the site looks like in the browser.

 ![screenshot-1](/assets/images/posts/trollcave-walkthrough/screenshot-1.png)

 ### Directory/File Enumeration

-Let's find out more about the site with `wfuzz` and `big.txt` from [SecLists](https://github.com/danielmiessler/SecLists).
+Let's fuzz the site with `wfuzz` and `big.txt` from [SecLists](https://github.com/danielmiessler/SecLists) to look for directories and/or files.

 ```
 # wfuzz -w /usr/share/seclists/Discovery/Web-Content/big.txt --hc 404 -t 50 http://192.168.30.128/FUZZ